 - Vegan products, while they don’t contain any animal ingredients, may still be tested on animals, which is surely not in the spirit of veganism?

-So, for example, it may surprise you as it did for us, a moisturiser may tick the cruelty-free box but contains beeswax and is therefore not vegan.
+So, for example, a moisturizer may tick the cruelty-free box but contains beeswax and is therefore not vegan.
 On the flip side, a vegan mascara that is free of animal ingredients or by-products may at some point in its development have been tested on animals and is thus not cruelty-free.